Duff Cooper: 1931–1935: By-election and junior minister

 The March 1931 by-election for the constituency of Westminster St George's (caused by the death of Cooper's recent boss, Laming Worthington-Evans), saw Beaverbrook's Empire Free Trade Crusade party threatening the Conservative position at a time when satisfaction with Baldwin's leadership was at a low.
-When the original Conservative candidate stepped down, Duff Cooper agreed to contest the election in what was regarded as a referendum on Baldwin's leadership.
+When the original Conservative candidate, John Moore-Brabazon, stepped down, Duff Cooper agreed to contest the election in what was regarded as a referendum on Baldwin's leadership.
 He won the seat with a majority of 5,710, thus returning to Parliament and serving until 1945.

 In August 1931, on the formation of the National Government, he was appointed Financial Secretary to the War Office under the elderly Lord Crewe, who left Cooper to do a great deal of the work.
 In June 1934 he was appointed Financial Secretary to the Treasury, a traditional stepping stone to the Cabinet.
 This brought him close to the Chancellor of the Exchequer Neville Chamberlain, who thought highly of him.
 He had been to Germany, and had seen and been appalled by a Nuremberg Rally.
 Chamberlain told him to tone down his criticisms of Hitler.
 Cooper urged rearmament, not then a fashionable view, and briefed Churchill, then on the backbenches, that Hitler was serious and wanted war.

-Cooper wrote the official biography of Field Marshal Haig, which appeared in 1935 and 1936.
-It was criticised for pro-Haig bias and what Ziegler calls "lack of consideration".